 Trough the years I have seen a lot of people giving up on singing after trying just for a few months, usually, the main reason is that they set way too high expectations for themselves.
 I have often said that singing is just like bodybuilding if you want to get big in the bodybuilding scene or a famous singer you will have to put in years of work.
 People who rely on their looks or money to get into the music industry tend not to last long and usually, they fade away fast.

-Luckily there are a lot of exercises which you can do to improve the quality of your voice, if you read my article How to improve voice quality naturally, you will find several quick and easy ways to do it.
+Luckily there are a lot of exercises which you can do to improve the quality of your voice, if you read my article How to improve voice quality naturally ( 10 Quick and Easy Steps ), you will find several quick and easy ways to do it.
 The best way to learn to sing is to teach yourself to sing there are a couple of vital steps which you need to take, the below list is of 14 steps which are all vital for your singing success.

 Take a deep breathe and start singing, do not cross the point where you are already gasping for air as this gasping sound will be heard and the quality of your voice will drop significantly.
-Make a couple of breathing exercises in front of the mirror or laying down, if your main focus is to sing from your diaphragm than lay down, put on hand over your stomach and repeatedly inhale and exhale, you should notice your stomach will expand and contract if you are doing it correctly.
-If you want more information on how you can get better at singing, then check out my recent article How to sing better ( Top 50 Ways and Industry Secrets ).
+Make a couple of breathing exercises in front of the mirror or laying down.
+If your main focus is to sing from your diaphragm than lay down, put on hand over your stomach, and repeatedly inhale and exhale, you should notice your stomach will expand and contract if you are doing it correctly.
+If you want more information on how you can get better at singing, then check out my recent article How to sing better ( Top 47 Tips and Industry Secrets ).

 If your main goal is to sing from your chest then go in front of a mirror, relax your shoulders and simply inhale and exhale.
 Although as you are probably a beginner you do not know if you even can sing from your chest or diaphragm, in this case, start with breathing exercises for your chest.
 You will find a lot of beginner singing tips online, but most of them will try to sell you some kind of product, my recommendation is to learn from free sources at first and once you are comfortable with your voice you can invest actual money in improving it.

-Most people underestimate the power of relaxing and of meditation, however, if you have been at a job interview really nervous you probably already know that this nervousness complicates your life and makes the task at hand even harder than it should be.
-Being nervous at a singing casting where the competition is fairly high will be detrimental as your voice will sound fake and unnatural, this could get even worse if you panic as most beginner singers often do.
-Most people asking themselves how to learn to sing on your own will often skip this step if you are serious about signing my recommendation is to set aside 10-15 minutes every day for meditation and relaxation practices.
+Most people underestimate the power of relaxing and meditation, however, if you have been at a job interview really nervous you probably already know that this nervousness complicates your life and makes the task at hand even harder than it should be.
+Being nervous at a singing audition where the competition is fairly high will be detrimental as your voice will sound fake and unnatural, this could get even worse if you panic as most beginner singers often do.
+If you are serious about signing my recommendation is to set aside 10-15 minutes every day for meditation and relaxation practices.

 To relax you should choose a comfortable sitting position which is upright, close your eyes and inhale and exhale, try not to think of the daily problems or if your singing performance will be ok or not.
 Your main goal is not only to calm your brain but also your body, there are a lot of forms of meditations to choose from, my suggestion is to go on YouTube and pick the one that works for you.
 After practicing relaxing yourself and meditation before singing you will notice a significant increase in the quality of your singing voice.